5 Easy Steps to Teach Shakespeare to Kids

 If you are interested in staging a scene, an abridged play, or simply delivering monologues with your kids or with a group, check out how these homeschool moms have done so in their homeschools:

-Shakespeare for Kids: Sample 6-Week Plan
+Teach Shakespeare: Sample 6-Week Lesson Plan

 • Week 1: Read Shakespeare biography & a picture book version of the play